muelthebest/dwm/README.md

-# Based on ubuntu system's build dwm
+# Based on Lukesmith'build and reformated on ubuntu systems

 ## FAQ